 - With the exception of a faculty member making a complaint of discrimination under the terms set forth in Section C below, a report of a potential violation of the policies covered by this procedure may be made verbally or in writing but the person to whom the report is made shall document it with as much information as possible.
-If the report is not made directly to the Office of Equity and Inclusion or the Title IX Coordinator, then the person to whom the report is made shall notify the Office of Equity and Inclusion or Title IX Coordinator of the report.
+If the report is not made directly to the Office of University Rights and Responsibilities or the Title IX Coordinator, then the person to whom the report is made shall notify the Office of University Rights and Responsibilities or Title IX Coordinator of the report.

 - The University shall respond, to the extent possible, to reports of potential violations made anonymously or by third parties not directly involved in the alleged violation.
 However, the response to such reports may be limited if information contained in the report cannot be verified.
 Anonymous or third-party reports of potential violations may be addressed through an informal resolution process.